xapi-project/xapi-project.github.io/xapi/futures/thin-lvhd/thin-lvhd.md

 memory named

 - ```sr_<SR uuid>_<host uuid>_free```: the number of free blocks in
-  the local cache
+  the local cache.
+It's useful to look at this and verify that it doesn't usually hit zero, since that's when allocations will start to block.
+  For this reason we should use the `MIN` consolidation function.
-- ```sr_<SR uuid>_<host uuid>_allocations```: a counter of the number
+- ```sr_<SR uuid>_<host uuid>_requests```: a counter of the number
-  of times the local cache had to be refilled from the SRmaster

-The admin should examine the allocations counter in particular as if the rate of allocations is too high it means the local host's allocation quantum should be increased.
-For a particular workload, the allocation quantum should be increased just enough to prevent any allocations being necessary during the HA timeout period.
+  of satisfied allocation requests.
+If this number is too high then the quantum of allocation should be increased.
+For this reason we should use the `MAX` consolidation function.
+- ```sr_<SR uuid>_<host uuid>_allocations```: a counter of the number of
+  bytes being allocated.
+If the allocation rate is too high compared with the number of free blocks divided by the HA timeout period then the `SRmaster-allocator` should be reconfigured to supply more blocks with the host.

 Modifications to tapdisk3
 =========================